 There is no cost to attend the seminars.
-Admission to the program includes four nights of dormitory accommodation, breakfast and lunch, a $300 travel stipend to offset expenses, and all classroom materials.
+Admission to the program includes four nights of shared dormitory accommodation, breakfast and lunch, up to $300 stipend to offset travel expenses, and all classroom materials.

 If you have additional questions, please contact Dani Urankar, associate of academic programs, at firstname.lastname@example.org or 202.629.9500.

 There are three major airports in the Washington, DC region: Ronald Reagan Washington National Airport (airport code: DCA), Washington Dulles International Airport (airport code: IAD) and Baltimore/Washington International Thurgood Marshall Airport (airport code: BWI).
 All three offer multiple U.S. and international flights daily.

 Located just across the Potomac River in Virginia and the closest airport to DC.
 It is accesssible via its own Metro stop on the Blue and Yellow Lines.
 To catch a taxi, look for the official taxi stand outside of baggage claim.
 A ride into downtown DC will cost about $15-$20.
 Visit the Reagan Airport transportation and parking page for more information.